beacon-biosignals/AlignedSpans.jl/docs/src/index.md

 Also provides a helper `consecutive_subspans` to partition an `AlignedSpan` into smaller consecutive `AlignedSpans` of equal size (except possibly the last one).

-### Discrete -> Continuous
+### Sample index -> Time

-AlignedSpan's support `TimeSpans.start` and `TimeSpans.stop`, so they can be used a continuous-time spans.
+AlignedSpan's support `TimeSpans.start` and `TimeSpans.stop`, so they can be used as time spans.
 The semantics of this are:

-> For any index included in an `AlignedSpan`, the time at which the corresponding sample occurred (inclusive) to the time at which the next sample occurred (exclusive) is associated to the continuous-time representation of the span.
+> For any index included in an `AlignedSpan`, the time at which the corresponding sample occurred (inclusive) to the time at which the next sample occurred (exclusive) is associated to the time representation of the span.

 As an example, if the sample rate is 1, and indices `2:3` are associated to a `span`, then the associated `TimeSpan` is `TimeSpan(Second(1), Second(3))`.
 That's because sample 2 occur at time `Second(1)`, and is considered to "last" until sample 3, which occurs at `Second(2)`.
 Next, sample 3 occurs at time `Second(2)` and is considered to "last" until sample 4, which occurs at `Second(3)`.
 Therefore, the total span associated to `2:3` is `Second(1)` to `Second(3)`.